ooade/30-days-of-code/README.md

 - The [time package](https://golang.org/pkg/time/). `time.Now()`, `time.Now().Weekday()` and so on...
 - A switch statement may take no conditions :)
 - The `defer` statement.
 Cool one!!!!!!
+- Stacking defer statements.
+Like in a loop.
+The last value shows off before the first :( :)